gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 Hopefully, that reads a lot like English 😍 Most of the test just deals with filling in the various Stripe inputs.

 For the card number  input, you can see the first thing we do is fill it with just `4242`.
 After that, we can verify that an error message about that card number being incomplete shows up.
 This is finally testing the JavaScript side of our Stripe integration!
-Firstly, just being able to switch to the card number input and fill it in means we've properly initialized the form using Stripe Elements.
-Secondly, we're verifying that when Stripe hands our `CreditCardFormController#handleChange` function an error, we properly add that error message to the DOM.
+First, just being able to switch to the card number input and fill it in means we've properly initialized the form using Stripe Elements.
+Second, we're verifying that when Stripe hands our `CreditCardFormController#handleChange` function an error, we properly add that error message to the DOM.

 Next up, we finish filling in that card input form.
 We have to use a bit of a hack to slow down the inputting.
 I'm not 100% sure whose fault this is, but without that slow down we could end up with card numbers like `4424 242...`, which are invalid.
 Anyway, once the card number input is properly filled out, we verify that that error message is removed.